 Go for the Force Restart

 Force Restart can solve many issues on your iPhone, which in this case, could be stuck on iCloud; or maybe it has stopped its functions because of other issues.
-You can restart the entire procedure by rebooting your iPhone; press the power and home buttons simultaneously until you see the Apple logo on iPhone screen.
+You can restart the entire procedure by rebooting your iPhone; press the power and home buttons simultaneously until you see the Apple logo on the iPhone screen.

 Go to the Purchased Section